Belarus–United States relations: 2019 to present

 On August 29, 2019, National Security Adviser John Bolton met with Lukashenko in Minsk to discuss improving relations between the two countries.
 On 1 February 2020, U.S. Secretary of State Mike Pompeo visited Belarus for the first time in 26 years, to offer American aid after Russian decision to cut off energy supplies.
 In July 2020, Deputy Minister of Foreign Affairs Oleg Kravchenko was appointed Belarusian Ambassador to the United States.

 In August 2020, Belarusian President Alexander Lukashenko said security forces had arrested "a number of" U.S. citizens, just days before the country went to the polls for a presidential election.
 In the speech, Lukashenko claimed Belarus was the victim of a "hybrid war", and that "we should expect dirty tricks from any side".

 In the aftermath of the 2020 Presidential elections, Secretary Pompeo voiced his deep concerns about how the election was "Not free and fair".
 In addition, he urged the Belarusian security forces to respect their citizens right to peacefully assemble, refrain from using force, and release persons who were wrongfully detained.

 In May 2021 the United States and other countries denounced Belarus' authorities forcing Ryanair Flight 4978 to land in Belarus' territory.
+In October, Belarus forced the closure of the U.S. Embassy’s Public Diplomacy and USAID offices.

 On 28 February 2022, the United States suspended its embassy in Belarus following intelligence from Ukraine that the country was preparing to join with its ally Russia in invading Ukraine.

+In June 2025, US envoy Keith Kellogg met with Alexander Lukashenko to discuss relations between the US and Belarus and the resolution of the Russo-Ukrainian War.
+In September, Belarus released 52 political prisoners and the US lifted some sanctions on Belarusian flag carrier, Belavia.
+Belarus invited the U.S. to observe conduct of the Zapad 2025 exercise; in response, two American military observers attended.